Lancelot-24/2D-fighter/README.md

 # 2D fighter
- A 2D fighter written completely in Javascript
+ A low level 2D fighter written in Javascript